 They leave Kejimkujik and drive to the western-most edge of Nova Scotia to a town called Digby.

-Doug drops Bill off and heads north, saying something about heading north to Cape Breton, Nova Scotia.
+Doug drops Bill off and heads north, saying something about Cape Breton, Nova Scotia.

 Bill catches a ferryboat headed for Saint John, New Brunswick.